xtremeandroid/SmallJSProjects/README.md

 # SmallJSProjects

 Welcome to the project repository!
-This repository contains a collection of small, vanilla HTML, JS, and CSS projects.
+This repository contains a collection of small Web Dev Projects, vanilla HTML, JS, Flask and CSS projects.
 Each project is designed to showcase different concepts and techniques in web development.

-## Project Structure

-The repository follows a simple and consistent structure for each project.
-Inside each project directory, you'll find the following files:

-- `index.html`: The HTML file that defines the structure of the project.
-- `style.css`: The CSS file that handles the visual styling of the project.
-- `script.js`: The JavaScript file that contains the logic and interactivity of the project.

 Feel free to explore and modify the code to experiment with different features and functionalities.